 Mythology of Doctrines

-This historical absurdity arises when scattered and incidental remarks of a writer are converted into doctrines regarding the mandatory themes of the subject.
-Both (A) intellectual biographies, where the focus is on the varied ideas individual thinkers, and histories of ideas, where the focus is on the idea itself as stated by many varied thinkers, are vulnerable to this kind of mythology.
+[I] The first is the danger that scattered and incidental remarks are converted into doctrines regarding the mandatory themes of the subject.
+Both (A) intellectual biographies, where the focus is on the varied ideas individual thinkers, and (B) histories of ideas, where the focus is on the idea itself as stated by many varied thinkers, are vulnerable to this kind of mythology.

 (A)(i) In the case of intellectual biographies, the first danger is that of sheer anachronism.
 A certain view or doctrine may be attributed to a writer based simply on some chance similarity of terminology even if he cannot have in principle meant to delineate.
-For example, Marsilius of Padua was credited with the doctrine of separation of powers because of his remarks on the executive role of a ruler compared with the legislative role of a sovereign people.
+For example, Marsilius of Padua is credited with the doctrine of separation of powers because of some remarks on the executive role of a ruler compared with the legislative role of a sovereign people.
 But the doctrine’s origin was traced to the Romans about two centuries after his death and would develop fully only in the 17th century.

-Also, a doctrine may be too readily extracted from simple statements.
-The author might have simply stated it (even believed in it) without intending to articulate a doctrine out of it.
-For example, Locke was credited with the doctrine of the political trust based on some scattered remarks about trusteeship.
+(A)(ii) Also, a doctrine may be too readily extracted from or read into simple statements.
+The author might have simply stated the principle (even believed in it) without intending to articulate a doctrine out of it.
+For example, John Locke is credited with the ‘doctrine’ of ‘the political trust’ based on some scattered remarks.

-Also, endless debates are generated about the incidence and emergence of a given idea in certain writers or during certain times.
-Is the doctrine of separation of powers perhaps already “there” in the works of George Buchanan?
-No, for he “did not fully articulate” it, although “none came closer.”
-But is it perhaps “there” by the time of the Royalists’ Defence of 1648?
-No, for it is still “not the pure doctrine.”
+(B)(ii) Second, endless debates are generated about the incidence and emergence of a given idea in certain writers or during certain times.
+Is the doctrine of separation of powers perhaps already ‘there’ in the works of George Buchanan?
+No, for he ‘did not fully articulate’ it, although ‘none came closer.’
+But is it perhaps ‘there’ by the time of the Royalists’ Defence of 1648?
+No, for it is still ‘not the pure doctrine.’

 (A) A historian may supply a theorist with a doctrine appropriate to the subject from his scattered remarks.
-He may speculate about a writer’s opinions regarding a topic which he (the writer) did not even mention by extrapolating from what he said regarding other topics.
-For example, Aquinas, it is said, even though he never pronounced on the subject of “foolish ‘civil disobedience’”, would surely “not have approved.”
-Marsilius would surely approve of democracy since “the sovereignty he espoused pertained to the people.”
+He may speculate about a writer’s opinions regarding a topic which he (the writer) did not even mention by extrapolation.
+For example, St. Thomas Aquinas, it is said, even though he never pronounced on the subject of ‘foolish “civil disobedience”’, would surely ‘not have approved.’
+Marsilius, it is contended, would surely approve of democracy since ‘the sovereignty he espoused pertained to the people.’

 Such exercises ... could always have a more sinister undertone ... a means to fix one's own prejudices on to the most charismatic names, under the guise of innocuous historical speculation.
 History then indeed becomes a pack of tricks we play on the dead.

-A historian may also denounce a writer for omitting some doctrine which he thinks is integral to the subject.
-For example, Plato’s Republic is criticized for “omitting” the “influence of public opinion” and Locke’s Second Treatise for omitting “all references to family and race,” and for failing to make it “wholly clear” where he stands on the question of universal suffrage.
+(B) A historian may also denounce a writer for omitting some doctrine which he thinks is integral to the subject.
+For example, Plato’s Republic is criticized for ‘omitting’ the ‘influence of public opinion’ and Locke’s Second Treatise for omitting ‘all references to family and race,’ and for failing to make it ‘wholly clear’ where he stands on the question of ‘universal suffrage’.

-Still, a historian may rebuke a writer for not being comprehensive/systematic enough.
+(C) Still, a historian may rebuke a writer for not being comprehensive/systematic enough.
 The assumption here is that the writer intended his writing to be systematic.
-For example, Machiavelli’s Prince is often attacked as “extremely one-sided and unsystematic’ and Locke’s Two Treatises for not ‘advocat[ing] a world state’.
+For example, Machiavelli’s Prince is often attacked as ‘extremely one-sided and unsystematic’ and Locke’s Two Treatises for not ‘advocat[ing] a world state’.

 Mythology of Coherence

-But if the aims and successes of a writer are so various as to defy coherence, the converse of the absurdity is generated and the lack of coherence is criticised.
-For example, there is the criticism that Marx never managed to work out what is supposed to be “his” basic theory in anything but a “fragmentary manner.”
+(B) But if the aims and successes of a writer are so various as to defy coherence, the converse of the absurdity is generated and the lack of coherence is criticised.
+For example, there is the criticism that Marx never managed to work out what is supposed to be ‘his’ basic theory in anything but a ‘fragmentary manner.’

 In all such cases, the coherence or lack of it which is thus discovered very readily ceases to be a historical account of any thoughts which were ever actually thought.
 The history thus written becomes a history not of ideas at all, but of abstractions: a history of thoughts which no one ever actually succeeded in thinking, at a level of coherence which no one ever actually attained.

-Part I looks at the mythologies that result from the historian’s existing preconceptions about the topic.
+Part I surveyed the mythologies that result from the historian’s existing preconceptions about the topic.
 What if a historian is simply describing — without looking for fundamental themes — the internal economy and argument of some work?

 Dangers still persist.